 Τaekwon-Do is the most popular Korean martial art and the national sport of Korea.
-It is one of the most common martial arts worldwide and since 2000 the matching part of the battle became an official Olympic sport.
+It is one of the most common martial arts worldwide and since 2000 the fighting part of the art became an official Olympic sport.

-Taekwon-Do definitely enables the weak to possess a fine weapon together with a confidence to defend him or herself and defeat the opponent as well, Of course, wrongly applied, Taekwon-Do can be a lethal weapon.
+Taekwon-Do definitely enables the weak to possess a fine weapon together with a confidence to defend him or herself and defeat the opponent as well.
+Of course, if wrongly applied, Taekwon-Do can be a lethal weapon.
 Therefore mental training must always be stressed to prevent the student from misusing it.

 Incessant training is essential to keep oneself in top form and physical condition.
 In training, all the muscles of the human body will be used.

-From the use of one’s muscles, it will be possible to harness all available power generated by every muscular contraction, ‘t will then be necessary to deliver such power to the human target especially to where the most vulnerable points or vital spots of one’s opponent are located, in particular when the opponent is in motion.
+From the use of one’s muscles, it will be possible to harness all available power generated by every muscular contraction.
+It will then be necessary to deliver such power to the human target especially to where the most vulnerable points or vital spots of one’s opponent are located, in particular when the opponent is in motion.

 Hours spent on training will not be wasted; for surely you will reap a rich reward in the form of speedy reactions and deadly blows to rain down upon your enemy or in any case to save life if and when a need arises.